hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 ![](/img/image040.png)

-We can now duplicate this panel to create another one for the second Virtual Connect module.
+You can now duplicate this panel to create another one for the second HPE Virtual Connect module.
 Click on the panel's context menu, select **More** , then **Duplicate**.

 Click on the duplicated panel's context menu then select **Edit**.